rmzetti/hover-exec/README.md

 ## Features

-*Hover-exec* facilitates execution (from the editor) of markdown code blocks in a variety of installed scripts.
+*Hover-exec* facilitates execution (from within the editor) of markdown code blocks in a variety of installed scripts.

 The extension is activated when a markdown file is opened in the editor.